Fish aggression: Sex-specific aggression

-In the paper ‘Gender differences in aggressive behavior in convict cichlids’ Gareth Arnott and Robert W. Elwood investigated if gender related variations in aggression are seen in convict cichlids, Amatitlania nigrofasciata.
+In the paper ‘Gender differences in aggressive behavior in convict cichlids’ Gareth Arnott and Robert W. Elwood investigated if gender related variations in aggression are seen in convict cichlids (Amatitlania nigrofasciata).
 To see gender-related changes in aggression, they tested if intersexual agonistic events take place between isolated males and females, who were not previously paired to each other as breeding partners.
 At the end, it was detected that in terms of encroachment, Texas cichlids males used lateral display along with tail biting; whereas, the females used frontal display with biting.
 These two different displays have an explanation.
 Convict cichlids generally use either their left or right eye while swimming.
 Therefore, these fish use either their left or right hemisphere of the brain.
 Aggressive males are believed to use only their left hemisphere; whereas, aggressive females navigate based on their right eyes.
-Although a clear conclusion cannot be drawn from this study between the hemispheres and the aggression levels, it is fairly seen that males and females show variation in aggression syndrome.
-In short, various forces affecting each sex can result in distant aggressive behavior among male and female fish.
+Although a clear conclusion cannot be drawn from this study between the hemispheres and the aggression levels, it is fairly clear that males and females show variation in aggression syndrome.
+In short, various forces affecting each sex can result in different aggressive behaviors among male and female fish.